-It offers a checklist of the most commonly used supplies in response and recovery.
+It offers a checklist of the most commonly used supplies in response and recovery, and contains a name and address directory of national and regional service providers and suppliers.

 D-1 Disaster Supply Stockpile -- Concept

 Limited disasters (emergencies) plague organizations on a regular basis.
 The roof leaks.
 An air-conditioning system component malfunctions, sending water onto materials below.
 Pipes leak and drains back up.
 Most limited emergencies are water-related, but mold outbreaks also are a constant threat.